Sports Funding 2020-2021

 Feedback from children, staff and parents has been positive and we have seen confidence and sporting skills improve.

-There is scheduled to be an inter-school event involving several different local schools at the infants in the summer, while Year 5 children will also plan an afternoon of activities for the Year 2 classes to help with transition.
+There is scheduled to be an inter-school event involving several different local schools in the summer.